lupyuen/lupyuen.github.io/src/adc.md

     -   [`esp-idf-hal`](https://github.com/esp-rs/esp-idf-hal) wraps `esp-idf-sys` into a Rust Embedded HAL for ESP32

     -   [More about this](https://mabez.dev/blog/posts/esp-rust-espressif/)

-1. This article was inspired by the __BBC micro:bit__, which uses LED as a Light Sensor. [(See this)](https://learn.adafruit.com/micro-bit-lesson-4-sensing-light-and-temperature/built-in-light-sensor)

-# Appendix: Why Sunlight?

-TODO

 # Appendix: Call C Functions from Rust